The Japanese American Storytelling Program

 For USJC Members

-If you are a USJC member with a Japanese American story to tell, please consider joining us as a JASP Speaker (or “JASPer”) and tell us more about yourself here!
+If you are a USJC member who self-identifies as “Nikkei” with a Nikkei story to tell, please consider joining us as a JASP Speaker (or “JASPer”) and tell us more about yourself here!

 JASPers include not only “traditional” Sansei/Yonsei/Gosei, but also Shin Issei (post-war Japanese immigrants to the US), Shin Nisei (children of Shin Issei) and Bi-Racial/Multi-Ethnic Nikkei; in short USJC members with a personal Nikkei – JA story to tell.